ash/raku-course/essentials/typed-variables/coercion/quiz/index.md

 {% include menu.html %}

-Select those assignments that are allowed in Raku.
+Select the allowed assignments in Raku.

 {:.quiz}
 1 | my Int $a = π.Int;